MarkLaVenia/rockr/README.md

 The goal of rockr is to:

-Given a series of Twitter polls on best album of the year, with polls for each year, where some bands are reoccuring response options across polls
+Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccuring response options across polls

 1. Wrangle data into an analysis-ready format